sanjayaksaxena/wink-composer/README.md

 [<img align="right" src="https://decisively.github.io/wink-logos/logo-title.png" width="100px" >](http://winkjs.org/)

 WinkComposer is an **upcoming** Open Source, high-performance JavaScript framework built on Node.js for real-time streaming analytics.
-It transforms continuous data streams into actionable insights using a reactive processing graph that intelligently manages workloads.
+It transforms continuous data streams into actionable insights.
+It does so by running lightweight processing **Nodes** inside a responsive, back‑pressure‑aware **Flow**.
+The engine follows reactive‑streams principles while offering a familiar flow‑based user experience.

-This graph prioritizes control and data messages, manages backpressure effectively, and uses adaptive yielding to stay responsive under varying loads.
+It prioritizes control over data messages, manages backpressure effectively, and uses adaptive yielding to stay responsive under varying loads.
 It ensures that both asynchronous and synchronous operations are executed efficiently without overwhelming the system.

-Each graph node is lightweight and modular, designed to execute streaming algorithms in real time.
+Each node is lightweight and modular, designed to execute streaming algorithms in real time.
 Nodes support both CPU-bound operations—such as filtering, transformation, and specialized algorithms for aggregation, statistical analysis, anomaly detection, and more—and I/O-bound tasks like database queries or LLM-based inference.
 This versatility makes WinkComposer suitable for domains such as IoT, telematics, smart infrastructure, finance, and healthcare.

 WinkComposer goes beyond basic analytics by integrating statistical methods and machine learning algorithms directly into its streaming engine.
-A built-in knowledge graph unifies business entities, patterns, and events.
+A knowledge graph unifies business entities, patterns, and events.
 By persisting it in graph databases like Neo4j or ArangoDB, it forms a digital twin of your domain—enabling semantically rich queries and deeper contextual insights.

 At its core, WinkComposer includes an ontology-driven, LLM-powered reasoning layer that analyzes event streams to uncover patterns, identify root causes, and generate real-time, actionable recommendations.
 This empowers teams to make faster decisions, resolve issues efficiently, and onboard new members more effectively through embedded contextual knowledge.

 ## Key Features

-### Reactive Graph Execution
+### Reactive Flow Execution
 - Adaptive Yield Threshold keeps the event loop responsive.

 - Backpressure Management handles peak loads without memory overflow.